cryonox/eve_ram_limiter/README.md

 ### Downsides of Clearing Standby List

-- **Performance hit** - cached data is lost, causing more disk reads when processes need that data again
+- **System-wide operation** - The standby list is global to Windows; there's no way to clear it only for EVE processes.
+When you clear the standby list, you're purging cached memory for *all* applications on your system, not just EVE.
+This means browsers, background apps, and other games will also lose their cached data.
-- **Increased disk I/O** - especially noticeable on HDDs, less so on SSDs
+- **Theoretical performance hit** - Cached data is lost, which could cause more disk reads.
+In practice, this is rarely noticeable on modern SSDs/NVMe drives.
 - **Temporary benefit** - standby list will fill up again quickly